FADTI: Fourier and Attention Driven Diffusion for Multivariate Time Series Imputation: Introduction

+To address this frequency distortion, FADTI introduces Fourier Bias Projection (FBP), which injects learnable frequency-aware bias into the denoising network without directly estimating spectra from masked inputs.
+During reverse diffusion, FBP projects intermediate denoising features onto Fourier bases and uses the resulting bias to encourage the predicted residual to preserve smooth trends and periodic structures.
+The FBP curve in Figure~\ref{fig:freq_visual} illustrates the intended behavior of our adaptive frequency bias, which better preserves the trend and amplitude variations than directly applying Fourier projection to corrupted inputs.
+The module can be instantiated with different Fourier projections: the Discrete Fourier Transform (DFT) provides a global frequency representation over the whole sequence~\cite{cit:fbp2024runze, cit:dft1965james}, Short-Time Fourier Transform (STFT) applies windowed Fourier analysis to capture time-varying local spectra~\cite{cit:stft2022sudhakar}, and Synchrosqueezing-based Short-Time Fractional Fourier Transform (FrSST) sharpens non-stationary time-frequency structures in the fractional Fourier domain~\cite{cit:frsst2023zhichun}.
+This design allows FBP to capture both global and time-varying spectral structures.

-The main contributions of this work are as follows: \begin{itemize} \item We propose a diffusion-based framework for MTSI that integrates frequency-domain information via a flexible FBP module, enabling adaptive encoding of both stationary and non-stationary components.
+The main contributions of this work are as follows: \begin{itemize} \item We propose FADTI, a frequency-aware conditional diffusion framework for MTSI, where Fourier-domain inductive bias is integrated into the denoising process for robust imputation under challenging missing patterns.

-\item We instantiate FBP with three Fourier-based transforms (DFT, STFT, and FrSST) and analyze their integration and efficiency within the framework.
+\item We design a flexible FBP module with DFT, STFT, and FrSST instantiations, enabling adaptive modeling of stationary and non-stationary temporal structures without directly relying on corrupted spectra from masked inputs.

-\item We incorporate a gated convolutional module into the temporal encoder for efficient local dependency modeling and reduced attention cost.
+\item We incorporate a lightweight local modeling module into the temporal encoder to complement attention-based global dependencies with lower computational overhead.

-\item We introduce a new dataset for complex, non-stationary environments, and extensive experiments across multiple benchmarks show that our model consistently outperforms state-of-the-art methods in accuracy and robustness under various missing settings. \end{itemize}
+\item We conduct extensive experiments on multiple benchmarks, including a new dataset for complex non-stationary environments, demonstrating consistent improvements in accuracy and robustness. \end{itemize}